VISION

 - The user’s voice or presence matters

-Maps to: mode router selecting CLARIFY or RESPOND, critic service pausing consequential actions, persistent task service pausing for user input.
+Maps to: mode router selecting UNIFIED, ACT loop requesting clarification as part of its reasoning, persistent task service pausing for user input.

 Design Principles